ALABAMA ASSOCIATION OF FEDERAL EDUCATION PROGRAM ADMINISTRATORS CONSTITUTION AND BY-LAWS

 Section 4.
 The term of office shall coincide with the fiscal year.
 Such elected officers shall be privileged to meet for the purpose of organizing and planning for their term of office prior to the commencement of such term.

 Section 6.
-In the event of the vacancy of any office, other than president due to death, resignation, or inability to perform the duties of the office, the vacancy shall be filled by a two-thirds vote of the Board of Directors.
+In the event of the vacancy of any office, other than president due to death, resignation, or inability to perform the duties of the office, the vacancy shall be filled by a two- thirds vote of the Executive Committee.
 The person selected to fill a vacancy shall hold the office for the remainder of that term.
 A partial term of office shall not count as a term in office if held less than fifteen months.

 Section 7.
 Nomination and election of District Representatives and District Alternates within the general framework outlined in Article III, Section 3, of these By-Laws shall be by a procedure approved by the Board of Directors and announced to the membership at the annual meeting.

 Section 8.
 In the event that a vacancy should occur in a District Representative position, the appropriate District Alternate will succeed to the vacant position.
-Should a vacancy occur in the position of Alternate, a replacement should be chosen by two-thirds vote of the Board of Directors.
+Should a vacancy occur in the position of Alternate, the district’s AAFEPA members should appoint a new person to serve as alternate.
 This person selected to fill the vacancy shall serve for the remainder of the term.
-If both District Representative and District Alternate position become vacant, the procedure outlined in Article III, Section 3, of these By-Laws will be followed.
+If both District Representative and District Alternate positions become vacant, the positions shall be filled through appointment by the respective district.

 Article VI-Duties of Officers